Contact Us for a Free Consultation (213) 542-0979

 Resisting Arrest for Giving Wrong Name During Questioning

-Regardless of what name you give, you can be charged if you resisted arrest.
+Regardless of what name you give, you can be charged if you resist arrest.
 The next question is, which name did you give?
 Was it your name or somebody else's name?

-That creates a problem, because if you get convicted then that person would end up with a conviction on their record even though they didn't do anything wrong.
+That creates a problem because if you get convicted, that person would end up with a conviction on their record even though they didn't do anything wrong.
 If your brother used your name, you should get an attorney.

 Can I Be Charged With Resisting Arrest in California If I Refuse To Get Out Of Vehicle?